In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 The prosecution has the opportunity to file a response, and then the defendant can reply to that response.
 The appellate court may elect to hold oral arguments: This is where the defense attorney and prosecution would argue for and against a sentence modification, respectively.
 Finally, the appellate court judges would decide either to affirm the original sentence or remand the case down to the trial court to modify the sentence.

 Defendants may apply to the Nevada Pardons Board for a commutation (reduction) of sentence.
 There are four main situations where the Board may choose to commute a sentence:

 Defendants typically have one year after the judgment of conviction to file a writ of habeas corpus with the Nevada Supreme Court.
 This writ claims that the defendant’s sentence is invalid because of either:

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.

 People convicted of certain sex offenses in California become registered sex offenders for life.
-They must register with their local police department(s) every time they change their residence and every year within 5 days of their birthday.
-Not completing these requirements subjects one to prosecution for Penal Code 290 Failure to Register as a Sex ...
+They must register with their local police department(s) every time they change their residence and every year within five days of their birthday.
+But what if an offender forgets to register?
+Can he/she receive life in prison?
+Can the party raise ...